PabloCorso/elma-web-editor/ROADMAP.md

       - stone1 750 G
       - stone2 750 G
       - stone3 750 S
-    - Picture properties info:
-      - Default: Distance Clipping
-      - Current: (1-999) (U, S, G)
-      - S = Sky: only those parts of the picture are drawn that are in the sky.
-      - G = Ground: only those parts of the picture are drawn that are in the ground.
-      - U = Unclipped.
   - Polygon properties:
-    - Grass
+    - Show grass pictures
-    - A grass polygon always has an inactive line, the one which is longest in the x direction.
+      - Grass polygon always has an inactive line, the one which is longest in the x direction.
 The other lines determine the lower border of the grass (the upper border is determined by the normal polygons).
+    - Create grass polygon
+    - Convert polygon to grass or normal polygon
   - Level properties:
     - Foreground (with distance?)
     - Background (with distance?)